 To closely simulate realistic construction conditions, the experimental setup consisted of a cylindrical tank with a diameter of 4 ft, filled with a 6 in. compacted gravel layer, over which a 1 ft thick LCC layer was cast.
 Figure 3 shows the gravel base.
 A geotextile fabric was placed between the gravel and the overlying material to prevent particle migration and maintain the integrity of the layered system (Figure 4).
 Before conducting the actual tests using LCC, preliminary trials were performed using concrete sand.
 A 1-foot-thick sand layer over a 6-inch gravel base was initially tested.
 The results obtained were compared with known permeability values of standard sand, ensuring the validation of test accuracy and reliability.

 Following verification of the test setup, LCC was produced with technical assistance and materials provided by AERIX INDUSTRIES, using the AQUAERIX foam.
 The LCC slurry was poured into the tank and leveled.
-During the initial setting period, the double-ring apparatus was carefully suspended so that the inner and outer rings were embedded to depths of 1 inch and 2 inch, respectively.
+During the initial setting period, the double-ring apparatus was carefully suspended so that the inner and outer rings were embedded to depths of 1 inch and 2 inches, respectively.
 This process ensured minimal disturbance to the PLCC structure while enabling accurate vertical infiltration measurements.
 Figure 5 shows the dried LCC in the 4ft tank with a double-ring infiltrometer set.

 The permeability test was conducted after a 24-hour saturation period to ensure that the LCC's pore structure had fully absorbed water.
 The permeability test was conducted after a 24-hour saturation period to ensure that the LCC's pore structure had fully absorbed water.
 Additionally, before saturation, the samples were allowed to cure for 7 days to ensure sufficient cement hydration, a crucial step in developing representative permeability characteristics.
 Initially, the surface of the LCC appeared non-porous, which was assumed to have restricted infiltration.
 To expose the pores on the surface, approximately ¼ inch of the surface layer was removed.
 The permeability test was then repeated on the treated surface to explore whether the exposed porous texture could improve the accuracy of infiltration capacity assessment.